-The 500-bus case ACTIVSg500 was built on the geographic footprint of 21 counties in western South Carolina, an area with a population of about 2.6 million.
+South Carolina, an area with a population of about 2.6 million.
 There are 208 substations with 206 loads and 90 generating units, and an added 15 switched shunt capacitors.
-The case has 345/138 kV grids, and its one-line diagram can be seen in Figure 8b.
-It also has parameters sufficient for an ac power flow solution and an OPF solution.
+The case has 345/138 kV grids, and its one line diagram can be seen in Figure 30 may have have parameters sufficient for an ac power flow solution an OPF solution.